 Non-designated minors consist of course work constituting a unified plan of study that includes a minimum of 9 hours of graduate course work.
 These minors should be listed on a student’s plan of study; however, they are not listed on a student’s transcript.

-The process for establishing a designated graduate minor begins with the department/unit curriculum committee and requires the approval of the division curriculum committee, the dean, the Associate Vice Chancellor for Graduate School, and the Graduate Faculty Senate, prior to final approval by the Provost.
+The process for establishing a designated graduate minor begins with the department/unit curriculum committee and requires the approval of the division curriculum committee, the dean, the Dean of the Graduate School, and the Graduate Faculty Senate, prior to final approval by the Provost.
 Minors do not require approval beyond the campus.

 Proposals should include (1) a list of the courses that define the minor and a sample program of study, (2) a demonstration that the courses will be offered regularly enough to allow students to complete the minor in a timely fashion, (3) a list of and rationale for any additional course prerequisites or admissions requirements, (4) an account of the advising and support services that will be provided to students pursuing the minor and the program director responsible for these services, (5) the endorsement of any academic units likely to be affected by the creation of the minor.